Does the church of Christ believe in and follow the Bible?

 Why doesn’t the church of Christ use musical instruments during worship?

-We wish to return and restore New Testament Christianity, that is, the religious faith and practice of the first disciples of Christ.
+We wish to return to and restore New Testament Christianity, that is, the religious faith and practice of the first disciples of Christ.

 As we follow the example set by the early Christians recorded in the Bible, we note there is no mention of musical instruments used in worship (Hebrews 2:2; 1 Corinthians 14:15).